 The guidelines for remuneration to senior executives that has applied in 2020 are shown in Note 31.
-The company's auditors have reviewed that the guidelines decided by the Annual General Meeting have been followed lines also encompass any remuneration to Board members, other than Board fees.
-The guidelines shall apply to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the 2021 annual general meeting.
-The guidelines do not apply to any remuneration resolved by the general meeting.
+The company's auditors have reviewed that the guidelines decided by the Annual General Meeting have been followed

 The Board of Directors proposes that the 2021 annual general meeting resolve on guidelines for the remuneration of senior executives to be in force until further notice, pursuant to the following.